lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 ### If

-To use `if`, add the conditional expression within parentheses and the action to take if the result is true within curly brackets `{}`:
+To use `if`, add the conditional expression within parentheses and the action to take if the result is true within curly braces `{}`:

 ```kotlin
 fun main() {